Dan2204/FlightSurety-Assignment/README.md

 With ganache up and running, navigate back to the FlightSurety-Assignment project folder.<br/>

-truffle compile and migrate, 4 json files should be generated, one in the server folder and 3 in the json_config folder.
+Truffle compile and migrate, 4 .json files should be generated, one in the server folder and 3 in the json_config folder.

-Open an new terminal, navigate into the FLightSurety_Dapp project folder and enter: npm run server<br />
+Open an new terminal, navigate into the FLightSurety_Dapp project folder and enter: npm run server.
+The server launches on localhost:8000<br />

+The server boots up and generates 30 oracles...
+This is where you 'may' find, due to an issue with ganache, the generateOracle call reverts before all oracles are generated.
+This only happens when you load a fresh instance of ganache...
+Type truffle migrate --reset then restart the server... you may need to do this several times before it generates all 30.
+Once it has generated them all once, it will generate them every time (till you start a fresh instance of ganache).

+I've noticed a few people in the Udacity Knowledge section have had the same issue but there wasn't a solution advised at all.

+Once the server has generated the oracles, it will then sit and wait for event calls.

+Open a new terminal, navigate into the FlightSurety_Dapp project folder and type: npm run dapp.
+The next app will launch on localhost: 3000.

+=============================<br />

+Working the Dapp

+=============================<br />

+The app will initialize on start.
+It checks for registered oracles.
+These are listed on the right and are there for display purposes.

+The idea with the app is to select an address from the lefthand sidebar.
+It is divided into registered airlines, passengers and free accounts.

+When submitting for a flight update, the flight will only dissapear if the update time has passed the flight time, at which point the flight closes.

+If the flight closed 'late: airline', the passenger will stay in the passenger box until the owed insurance ether has been claimed.

+Once 4 airlines are registered and paid up their 10 ether, they can add a new airline, and participate in registration consensus.

+=================================<br />